Signs & Treatment for Candidiasis/Thrush/Crop Mycosis/Sour Crop in Poultry

 "Diagnosis can be confirmed by demonstrating tissue invasion histologically and by culture of the organism.
 However, culture alone is not diagnostic of disease, because the yeast-like fungus is commonly isolated from clinically normal birds" (Dr. Jean Sander).

-Treatment for Candidiasis, Thrush, Crop Mycosis, or Sour Crop in Chickens and other poultry
+Treatment for Candidiasis, Thrush, Crop Mycosis, or Sour Crop in chickens and other poultry:

 Isolate the affected birds from the flock, clean or change all food and water containers.
 If you have been treating the bird with antibiotics, stop all antibiotics and medicines.
 Clean all feces from the coop.
 Keep water, feed and living conditions as clean as possible.
 Do not use antibiotics in poultry unless you have too.
 Administer copper sulfate at 1:2, 0000 dilution in the drinking water.
 Some people mix it with vinegar, I do not.